ikwzm/udmabuf/Readme.md

 The device file `/sys/class/udmabuf/<device-name>/sync_owner` reports the owner of the memory block in the manual cache management mode.
+If this value is 1, the buffer is owned by the device.
+If this value is 0, the buffer is owned by the cpu.

 ```C:udmabuf_test.c
     unsigned char  attr[1024];